One day in Bruges Itinerary – What to do in Bruges in one day

 - You can also take a day trip to Ghent in Belgium.

-Pro Tip: If you are traveling from Brussels, a trip to Bruges and Ghent is possible in the same day.
+Pro Tip: If you are traveling from Brussels, a trip to Bruges and Ghent is possible on the same day.
 Book your day tour here

 Travel Tips for Bruges One Day Itinerary

-Here are some of the essential travel tips for Bruges Itinerary.
+Here are some of the essential travel tips for the Bruges Itinerary.

 Travel Visa/Travel Documents

-If you posses an European Union passport, you are visa exempt.
+If you possess a European Union passport, you are visa-exempt.

-From 2021 onwards, countries like USA and Canada will have to apply for travel authorization (ETIAS) online prior to arriving in Bruges.
+From 2022 onwards, countries like the USA and Canada will have to apply for travel authorization (ETIAS) online prior to arriving in Bruges.
 It can be applied online and received via email within 24 -48 hours, before travel.